• Home

 The thought process of Lateral Thinking is not a straight line.
 A person using Lateral Thinking is more interested in the journey than the destination.
 The hallmarks of Lateral Thinking are discovery, exploration and spontaneity.
 It seeks disruption, rejects traditional, and explores unusual or illogical combinations.
 Outside influences are welcomes as much as fate, luck and chance.
 There are no mistakes, only an opportunity which didn’t work as hoped.

-But Lateral Thinking has drawbacks too.
+Lateral Thinking has drawbacks too.
 Because it’s based on chaos, there is no completion of the task.
-There is no objective because Lateral Thinking considers every source – including the inappropriate, illegal and idiotic – as equal.
-And, without objective, the person using Lateral Thinking may spin out of control, unable to find direction, or simply become paralyzed with too many options.
+There is no objective nor outcome because Lateral Thinking considers every source – including the inappropriate, illegal and idiotic – as equal.
+And, without either an objective or a future goal, the person using Lateral Thinking may spin out of control, unable to find direction, or simply become paralyzed with too many options.
 If something brilliant is created (read: challenging the status quo), this provocative thinking is often repellent to, if not critical of, The Establishment.

 Think of Linear Thinking as driving a highway to your destination.
 It’s speedy, well-marked and easy to reach the destination.
 But what happens if something happens along the way, such as a major road block, construction or a traffic jam.
 Linear Thinking can’t progress.
 There is only one direction, so either the driver has to force their way through the blockage – which is highly unusual or unlikely, if not impossible – or they have to sit and wait.
 Conversely, drivers who use Lateral Thinking have no problem turning off, finding a different route, and enjoying the route.
 But it’ll take far more time, it’s much easier to get lost, and the focus is lost.
 The destination is not the goal, the journey is, so it’s quite possible the Lateral Driver will never show up.